 In the SurveyCTO Collect mobile app, you can find workflow settings in two places: from the main Collect menu, open the three-dot menu in the upper-right and choose either Admin Settings or General Settings.
 These settings control aspects of the user experience before, during, and after the actual filling out of survey forms.
 Most of these settings are available for web forms as well: scroll to the Web data collection section of the Collect tab, select a form from the list, and click Settings.

 You can control the options a user sees in the SurveyCTO Collect app main menu, as well as the settings that they can edit.
 Once you have configured devices with the desired survey forms, for example, you might limit the main menu choices to only Fill Blank Form, Edit Saved Form, and Send Finalized Form; you might also prevent users from changing any of the settings (without a special password).
 See Managing device settings for details.

 In the standard workflow, users run the SurveyCTO Collect app and choose Fill Blank Form to start filling out a form.
 However, on Android devices you can also place a shortcut to that form directly on the device's home screen, so that users can boot up their devices and start filling out a new form with just one click.
-The process differs a bit by device: on some devices, you hold your finger down on an empty part of the home screen, then choose "Add Shortcut", "SurveyCTO Form", and the form you'd like the shortcut to launch; on others, you click into the Apps view, then choose "Widgets", "SurveyCTO Form", and, after dropping the widget onto an empty location, select the form to launch.
+The process differs a bit by device: on some devices, you hold your finger down on an empty part of the home screen, then choose "Add Shortcut", "Select SurveyCTO Workspace" (if more than one workspace is configured), "SurveyCTO Form", and the form you'd like the shortcut to launch; on others, you click into the Apps view, then choose "Widgets", "SurveyCTO Form", and, after dropping the widget onto an empty location, select workspace, then the form to launch.

 You can also organize the filling out and editing of forms around specific "cases," where cases might be households, health centers, schools, etc. See the help topic on Case management for details.